contao/docs/docs/dev/guides/adding-stimulus-controllers.md

   - /guides/adding-stimulus-controllers/
 ---

-Since Contao 5 now uses Turbo and Stimulus for the backend, sometimes it might not be enough to register JS assets for the backend as described under [Adding Backend assets][AddingBackendAssets], especially when listening for the `DOMLoaded` event.
+Since Contao 5 now uses Turbo and Stimulus for the backend, sometimes it might not be enough to register JS assets for the backend as described under [Adding Backend assets][AddingBackendAssets], especially when listening for the `DOMContentLoaded` event.

 In this case it might be necessary to add a custom Stimulus controller.